Star Wars Galaxies

-Star Wars Galaxies was a Star Wars-themed massively multiplayer online role-playing game (MMORPG) for Microsoft Windows, developed by Sony Online Entertainment (SOE) and published by LucasArts.
+Star Wars Galaxies was a Star Wars–themed massively multiplayer online role-playing game (MMORPG) for Microsoft Windows, developed by Sony Online Entertainment (SOE) and published by LucasArts.
 The game was released in stores on June 26, 2003, and spawned several expansions and updates through 2005.

 The servers shut down on December 15, 2011 due to contract expiration.
 There are several private emulator projects in various stages of development that intend to allow users to experience Galaxies in different incarnations of the game's existence.

 Gameplay

-Races and Character Creation
+Races and character creation

 The ten species that were available to players included: Human, Twi'lek, Zabrak, Wookiee, Trandoshan, Rodian, Mon Calamari, Bothan, Sullustan and Ithorian.

 Players could hire Entertainers to change their appearance in-game, with even more options than those available at creation.
 Many visual aspects of a character were changeable after character creation except species and gender.

-In-Game Professions
+Professions

-Before the New Game Enhancements (commonly referred to as the "NGE"), players had access to 34 professions, with six basic professions: Artisan, Brawler, Entertainer, Marksman, Medic, and Scout.
+At launch, players had access to 34 professions, with six basic professions: Artisan, Brawler, Entertainer, Marksman, Medic, and Scout.
 There were a total of 24 advanced professions.

 Each profession had advanced tier options, including hybrids that combined traits of two professions.
 Each profession consisted of a tree-like structure of skills, with a single Novice level, four independent branches with four levels, and a Master level which required completion of all four branches.
 Characters purchased these skills with experience points gained through a related activity.

-After the NGE, the developers added nine new professions: Jedi, Bounty Hunter, Smuggler, Commando, Spy, Officer, Medic, Entertainer, and Trader.
+After the New Game Enhancement update in November 2005, the developers reduced the number of professions to nine: Jedi (available for the first time as a selection at character creation), Bounty Hunter, Smuggler, Commando, Spy, Officer, Medic, Entertainer, and Trader.
 Progress in these professions was divided into three separate experience source groups: combat, crafting, and entertaining.
 In addition to these professions, a character could also pursue three optional side professions: Pilot, Chronicler, and Politician.

-Players could specialize in three different areas of their primary professions by selecting "expertise" options, including Beast Mastery (BM).
-The Trader profession shared not only BM expertise but also general expertise.
-All professions could specialize through expertise and items.
-The only role requiring a single profession was healer.